Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

-We consider three attack models, which we give in the order from the weakest to the strongest below in terms of the adversarial power.
-Our attack models are extensions of the attack models in \cite{altschuler} to MO-MAB.
+We consider three contamination models, which we give in the order from the weakest to the strongest below in terms of the adversarial power.
+Our contamination models are extensions of the contamination models in \citet{altschuler} to MO-MAB.
+Specifically, we extend their contamination models to hold for any dimension $d\in [M]$.